ernie58/git-insights/PITCHME.md

 ## Git config
 Tool for setting config variables
   - /etc/gitconfig file: Contains values for every user on the system and all their repositories.
 If you pass the option --system to git config, it reads and writes from this file specifically.
   - ~/.gitconfig or ~/.config/git/config file: Specific to your user.
-You can make Git read and write to this file specifically by passing the --global option.
+Pass the --global option.
-  - config file in the Git directory (that is, .git/config) of whatever repository you’re currently using: Specific to that single repository.
+  - config file in the Git directory (that is, .git/config)

+#VSLIDE

 ## Git config --list
 ```